-Step off the pier at M'Pai Bei village and enter into the charming French-managed Sunset Bungalows.
-Tucked into the trees with sunset and sea-facing bungalows set back from a windy sandy path, this place is designed for a peaceful stay – bar the neighbouring construction work we heard on our last visit as new accommodation was being added nearby to the tip of the island.
-The eight bungalows are...
+Step off the pier at M'Pai Bei village and enter into the charming French-managed Sunset Bungalows with views straight out to sea from any of their wooden bungalows, or the bar and restaurant with its 270-degree view on the sea.
+Tucked into the trees with sunset, set back from a winding, sandy path, this place is designed for a peaceful stay.
+The eight widely spaced bungalows are made from...
 Read our full review of Sunset Bungalows.

-The west of the island has just three bungalow resorts on two golden sand beaches, offering beautiful sunset views.
-Sunset beach is home to Robinson Bungalows and Huba Huba, Lazy beach is home to the eponymously titled bungalows; neither beach is serviced by the fast boat operators.
+The west of the island has three bungalow resorts and one tree-tent "hangout" on two golden sand beaches, offering beautiful sunset views.
+Neither Sunset Beach nor Lazy Beach is serviced by the fast boat operators.
 The limited choice of accommodation makes these a peaceful option, requiring a jungle walk (20 minutes from Lazy Beach, 45 minutes from Sunset Beach) if you want to visit the white sands of Saracen Bay on the east side -- well worth it.

-Lazy Beach is a wonderful location for a quiet getaway, offering a winning combination of private beach and sunset views.
-The well-built 17 wood and thatch bungalows are dotted in two rows along the length of the beach.
+Lazy Beach is an enviable location for a quiet getaway, offering a winning combination of seclusion, wonderful food, sunset views.
+The 20 well-built wood and thatch bungalows are dotted in two rows along the length of the beach.
 The newer bungalows further from the restaurant have glass windows and larger balconies.
-All bungalows sleep up to four people, who can fight over the two...
+All bungalows sleep up to four people, who can pull straws over the two...
 Read our full review of Lazy Beach.

-Sharing the squeaky sand of 450 metre-long Sunset beach with only a dive centre and Robinson Bungalows at the other end of the stretch, Huba Huba is a charming little hideaway in a quiet location with rates that represent good value on a generally somewhat pricey island.
-The accommodation is, like most on Koh Rong Samloem, simple -- expect no fans.
-There are four family bungalows with...
+Tucked into the best end of 450 metre-long Sunset Beach, Huba Huba is a charming little hideaway in a quiet location that represents good value.
+The accommodation is, like most on Koh Rong Samloem, simple.
+There are four family bungalows with verandas right on the beach – consisting of a double bed plus two twins – as well as wooden jungle double bungalows on the hillside.
+From the latter...
 Read our full review of Huba Huba .

-A blindingly white bay of shallow warm sea to the east of the island, it's easy to see why Saracen Bay is the rising star of Koh Rong Samloem.
-With 16 sets of bungalow and beach accommodation -- several new in 2014 -- beautiful sunrises reward early risers, and monthly full moon parties serve night owls.
+Beautiful sunrises reward early risers on popular Sarcen Bay, and monthly full moon parties serve night owls.
 If you want to go exploring, jungle footpaths lead to western beaches and the southern lighthouse.